blueswen/opentelemetry-apm/readme.md

 ## Detail

-### OpenTelemetry Automatic Instrumentation
+### OpenTelemetry Zero Instrumentation

 OpenTelemetry provides two ways to instrument your application:

-1. [Manual Instrumentation](https://opentelemetry.io/docs/concepts/instrumentation/manual/): Modify the application codebase to create spans and export them.
+1. [Code-based Instrumentation](https://opentelemetry.io/docs/concepts/instrumentation/code-based/): Modify the application codebase to create spans and export them.
-2. [Automatic Instrumentation](https://opentelemetry.io/docs/concepts/instrumentation/automatic/): Utilize the mechanism from the language runtime to inject code into the application to create spans and export them.
+2. [Zero-code Instrumentation](https://opentelemetry.io/docs/concepts/instrumentation/zero-code/): Utilize the mechanism from the language runtime to inject code into the application to create spans and export them without modifying the application codebase.

-In this project, we use automatic instrumentation to instrument the applications.
+In this project, we use zero-code instrumentation to instrument the applications.

 #### Java - Spring Boot

-[OpenTelemetry Instrumentation for Java](https://github.com/open-telemetry/opentelemetry-java-instrumentation) provides an [automatic way](https://opentelemetry.io/docs/instrumentation/java/automatic/)(Java 1.8+ is required) to instrument the application by the agent jar as follows:
+[OpenTelemetry Instrumentation for Java](https://github.com/open-telemetry/opentelemetry-java-instrumentation) provides an [zero-code way](https://opentelemetry.io/docs/zero-code/java/agent/)(Java 1.8+ is required) to instrument the application by the agent jar as follows:

 ```bash
 java -javaagent:path/to/opentelemetry-javaagent.jar -jar myapp.jar